 The Board of Equalization for the City of Martinsville is comprised of 5 members who are appointed by the Circuit Court Judge.
 The responsibility of the Board of Equalization is to hear and give consideration to assessment appeals and equalize the assessment if it is determined that the property has been improperly valued.
 The burden of proof is upon the taxpayer who appeals his assessment to the Board of Equalization that his assessment value should be adjusted by demonstrating that it has not been valued equitably with similar properties.

-Applications to appeal an assessment before the Board of Equalization must be made by April 1, 2013 by the real property owner or his agent.
-The Board of Equalization must complete its review and equalization process by May 15, 2013.
-To obtain an appeal application and schedule a hearing time contact the Board of Equalization through:
+Applications to appeal an assessment before the Board of Equalization must be made by April 1, 2015 by the real property owner or his agent.
+The Board of Equalization must complete its review and equalization process by May 15, 2015.
+To obtain an appeal application and schedule a hearing time before the Board of Equalization contact the Commissioner of the Revenue office at (276) 403-5130.

 Assessment Appeal Process